cesium/fractal-tree/src/content/_index.md

 all... less work.

-The right side is now done so to do the left side you simply `rotate` to the oppositeside by doing -angle and calling branch again with everything on the if condition as done before.
+The right side is now done so to do the left side you simply `rotate` to the opposite side by doing -angle and calling branch again with everything on the if condition as done before.

 ```javascript